 In December, ISSOTL President Joelle Fanghanel wrote, in our first blog, that advocacy ought to be “an important focus” for our organization.
-ISSOTL’s Advocacy and Outreach Committee is exploring what that means for us as an organization.
+ISSOTL’s Advocacy Committee is exploring what that means for us as an organization.
 We have several options.

 Most of us are already advocates for the value of SoTL itself.
 Through our work with colleagues as well as our publications and presentations, we encourage others to explore ideas from SoTL research and pursue their own questions about students’ learning.
 To say that ISSOTL embraces this version of advocacy is almost redundant.
 This is why we exist.